Can I Sue For My Loss if My Child Who Was Hurt In The Accident?

 Of course, if a child [an unemancipated minor under 18] is hurt in an accident, they have a claim of their own against the at fault party for damages.

 The parent of the child also has a claim against the at-fault party for the loss of that child’s “services”, as well as for the cost of medical care for the child incurred by the parent.

 Unlike a wrongful death claim, the derivative claim of a parent under these circumstances does not include loss of society or companionship.
-The damage calculation is really more of a strict "economic loss" analysis.
-One court has noted, ominously, with respect to services "if they can be proven".
+The damage calculation is really more of a strict “economic loss” analysis.
+One court has noted, ominously, with respect to services “if they can be proven”.
+As Attorney Eric T. Kirk will tell you.
 Hudson v.
 Hudson, 174 A.2d 339.
 Seasoned Baltimore personal injury lawyers are aware that at common law, a parent was entitled to any earnings their minor child received.
 Greenwood v.
 Greenwood 28 Md.
-384. What the reasonable value of "services" provided by a minor to his or her parents is often defined or articulated through the creativity of the advocate.
+384. What the reasonable value of “services” provided by a minor to his or her parents is often defined or articulated through the creativity of the advocate.